neilrastogi200/checkout/README.md

 ### Authentication

 All requests require an  X-Api-Key header value, which in this case for the purposes of using app I will inform you of the value which is 072413ac-9b28-401f-a0d1-8512d7609dd8.
 I wouldn't normally do this of course but this is a tech test so certain information has to be given that wouldn't normally be done in a real word scenario.

+### Database

+The database will need to be created for the application to be tested locally.
+I used EF.Core migrations, so you will need to change the conectionString to match your localhost db server.
+Once that is done use the command "Update-Database" that should run the latest migration.